The goal of Health Services is to keep you healthy so you can accomplish your educational objectives and enjoy campus life.

 semester.
 The information provided is confidential and will be retained by

-Student Health Center as part of the student’s medical record.
+Health Services as part of the student’s medical record.

 living in the residence halls should also complete the Meningococcal Meningitis

 Students should use this form to comply with Wisconsin law [SS 36.25(46)] and

 with Title IV, the Higher Education Opportunity Act of 2008 , which requires